Works that are not set in a fixed or tangible form

 - Feel free to link to websites and open access journal articles found freely available on the web.

-- If you would like to post an article that is not freely available online or via the OCOM Library, fill out a Course Reserve Request Form.
+- If you would like to post an article that is not freely available online or via the OCOM Library, you conduct a Fair Use Analysis.
+If you deem your use falls under Fair Use, then feel free to use the material.
+If you have concerns about its use, fill out a Course Reserve Request Form.
 A library staff member will legally obtain the article for you and send you a PDF or a link that you can then post into Populi.

 Faculty members may request materials to be placed on reserve.
 Course reserves can be in electronic format (such as a PDF of a journal article that is posted in Populi or Moodle), or the physical item may be place on reserve in the library for 24-hour checkout (for example, an entire book or a chart).